DataVisuals/expectations/README.md

 This project allows anyone to provide a test file in csv or excel format that can be used to define tests suitable for execution using dbt-expectations.
 The file is used to determine columns available for testing and test data to run the expectations against.

-The app runs using streamlit
+The app runs using streamlit from the project root directory

 ```
 streamlit run expectations.py